buildingamind/NewbornEmbodiedTuringTest/Simulation/README.md

      * pwd - "print working directory," reports the current directory path
      * scp - "secure copy" a copy program to transfer files across servers.
 2. Git clone this repo onto the server as described in the main README.
 3. Transfer executable to server using `scp -r /PATH/TO/Executable/ username@servername.luddy.indiana.edu`.
+Make sure to transfer all the directory the executable is in rather than just the executable.
 4. Start a screen by running the command [tmux](https://www.hostinger.com/tutorials/tmux-beginners-guide-and-cheat-sheet/)
 4. Check for available GPUs on server.
 The one with no process is the one you should use.
 ```nvidia-smi```